NCERT Solutions for Class 8 Maths Chapter 12 Factorization

 Dividing a Polynomial by a Monomial: When dividing a polynomial by a monomial, you can divide each term of the polynomial by the monomial or use the common factor technique.

-Division of Algebraic Expressions: In division of algebraic expressions, you factor both the dividend and the divisor, then cancel common factors.
+Division of Algebraic Expressions: In the division of algebraic expressions, you factor both the dividend and the divisor, then cancel common factors.

 Division Formula: Dividend = Divisor × Quotient or Dividend = Divisor × Quotient + Remainder.